MeelisM/aws-code-keeper/README.md

 docker-compose up -d
 ```

 Wait for GitLab to start (this may take a few minutes).
-Access the GitLab UI at http://192.168.56.10 (or your configured URL). <br>
+Access the GitLab UI at http://192.168.56.10 (or your configured URL).
 ⚠️ **Important:** Do not set the base URL as `http://localhost`.
 It can cause issues with container communication.

 Initial password can be obtained from `config` folder: